gomorizsolt/react-boilerplate/README.md

 - Heroku deployment
 - Examples

+### Feedbacks

+I'd appreciate if you leave any kind of opinion about the boilerplate project and also feel free to open an issue in order to ask for improvements.

 ### License

 The project is under the MIT license.
 For more information read the [**LICENSE.md**](./LICENSE.md) file.